 My relationship with Brexit now resembles the feelings of an unsatisfied wife who regrettably decides to sleep with her husband once in a blue moon.
 I don’t want it to happen but if we’re going to do it, let’s just hurry up and get it done.

-For many expats like myself, the most important questions revolve around immigration and migrant-worker status.
 This June, the government announced that free movement will be ending on the 1st January 2021 and a new points system will be implemented.
-This means that from this date onwards EU citizens will be treated the same as those from outside the EU.
+This means that from this date onwards EU citizens will be treated the same as those from non-EU countries.

 As GOV UK outlines: ‘Under a points-based immigration system, points are assigned for specific skills, qualifications, salaries and shortage occupations.
 Visas are then awarded to those who gain enough points’.
 There is a list of basic requirements, which the worker has to meet.
-For example, being able to speak English, having a job offer from a Home Office approved sponsor, and that the job offer is at the required skill level – RQF 3 or above (A-Level and equivalent).
+Besides having the ability to speak English, the individual must hold a job offer from a Home Office approved sponsor.
+Most importantly, the job offer can only be at the required skill level of RQF 3 or above (A-Level and equivalent).

 Although I concur that there should be discretionary control over immigration into the UK, I also believe there are important considerations that should be made in the process.
 Particularly with this new points-based system, I can identify fundamental ethical issues, which I believe the government have failed to consider and address adequately.